Ahmed78613/story-project/README.md

 - Setting up Authentication with jwt.
 - Connecting frontend and backend.
 - Errors occurring with seeing changes depending on browser.
 Firefox slices the token into an array, Safari doesn't refresh the list of tales after publishing, and Chrome works as intended.
+- Testing: Ran into issues potentially due to using an external server, unable to correctly write tests or format mocks

 ### Links